jmo84/table-view/README.md

 It listens to notifications from `Object.observe` (if supported) and updates a table's contents.
 When passing an `Object` as data, it will render as a two column pivot table.
 With an `Array`, each element will correspond to one row in the table.
 The `columns` option defines how each `Array` element is used when rendering table cells.

-There are no dependencies, but if you want `Object.observe` to work in non-compliant browsers, load the `Object.objserve` polyfill before loading the TableView script.
+There are no dependencies, but if you want `Object.observe` to work in non-compliant browsers, load the `Object.observe` polyfill before loading the TableView script.
 The sorting code checks to see if `classList` is supported for styling sorted column headers.
 A polyfill for `classList` is available for browsers that don't support it.

 ## Usage